 Please visit our web pages for an indication of the current area/s of research that match your interests.
 We expect many students will pick up a topic that a supervisor here already has planned.

-If you have any questions regarding a PhD in the School, please contact Dr Elizabeth Douglas on +61 3 9903 0168 or by email to firstname.lastname@example.org or phone +61 3 9903 0276.
+If you have any questions regarding a PhD in the School, please contact the Graduate Research Administrator via email firstname.lastname@example.org or phone +61 3 9903 0276.

 General information on resources and facilities available to postgraduate students at Monash University is provided by the SPACE Monash Institute of Graduate Research.